Two Hutchinson men arrested on suspicion of homicide

 HUTCHINSON, Kan.
-(KSNW) – The Hutchinson Police Department arrested two men in connection with a shooting incident from over the weekend.
+(KSNW) – The Hutchinson Police Department arrested two men in connection with a deadly shooting from the weekend.

 Sandral Wade and Robert Lagrange are booked on suspicion of first-degree murder and attempted first-degree murder.